drmats/js-toolbox/README.md

 ### hex encoding and decoding

-* Convert hex-encoded string to byte representation.
+* Convert hex-encoded string to a byte representation.

     ```javascript
     > codec.hexToBytes('cabafa87')